 A change in mission requirements for the U.S. Air Force Reserve at March Air Force Base (AFB) necessitated the renovation of an existing hangar to allow the storage and maintenance of the C-17 Globemaster transport plane.
 Kleinfelder provided sustainable design, structural engineering, and construction administration services for this hangar renovation.

-Challenge: The C-17 required an additional nine plus feet of clearance above the wings and other structures to allow safe maintenance operations around the aircraft.
+To comply with federal standards, the C-17 required an additional 9-plus feet of clearance above the wings and other structures to allow safe maintenance operations around the aircraft.
 Options included building a new, larger hangar; constructing a new higher door on the existing hangar; or raising the existing hangar to provide the additional necessary clearance.
 An alternatives analysis was required to identify the best option to meet the Air Force’s mission requirements.

-Project Results: Kleinfelder’s sustainable design for this hangar renovation saved the U.S. Air Force $19 million in construction costs and expedited the schedule by 12 months.
-As demonstrated by only three comments on 52 drawings on the final revision for this project, Kleinfelder provided a sustainable, cost-effective design that successfully addressed client mission, lifecycle design, construction, and operations parameters.
+Kleinfelder’s sustainable design solution for this hangar renovation saved the Air Force $19 million in construction costs.
+Kleinfelder provided a sustainable, cost-effective design that successfully addressed client mission, lifecycle design, construction, and operations parameters.